 The M-15’s recoil is mild, just like any .223 carbine’s.
 Muzzle jump is more pronounced than that of a SCAR or AK-74.
 Those rifles and others feature highly effective muzzle brakes, which substantially reduce or eliminate muzzle climb.
 The M-15 does not.

-Muzzle brakes come at a price: they subject your shooting buddies to substantially increased noise and muzzle blast.
-The almost-recoilless SCAR is one loud sumbitch; nearly as loud as an 18” barreled .308 battle rifle.
+Muzzle brakes come at a price: They subject your shooting buddies to substantially increased noise and muzzle blast.
+The almost-recoilless SCAR is one loud sumbitch; nearly as loud as an 18-inch-barrel .308 battle rifle.
 AK-74s direct powerful gusts of muzzle gas at your range companions, and when you shoot corrosive Soviet-surplus 7N6 5.45×39 ammo those fumes smell a lot like cat pee.

 The M-15 doesn’t go in for any of this; it wears an old-school A2 flash hider that does just what it advertises.
 It hides the flash, and it spares your buddies the head-splitting concussion and cat-piss aromatherapy that muzzle brakes deliver.

 Many ARs create an odd “clanggg” sound when fired, caused as the buffer spring bounces around inside the buttstock buffer tube.
 It’s not loud, but it seems to vibrate right through my hearing protection and straight into my brain.
 It makes the gun sound like a Red Ryder BB gun, and maybe I’m weird but I find it uniquely irritating.